 BA (University of Cambridge, 1989), PhD (MRC Laboratory of Molecular Biology, Cambridge, 1994)

 Cancer Research UK-funded postdoc position available!
-If you are interested in joining the lab please contact Anne Donaldson, sending your CV and explaining your interest in this specific research area.
-Deadline 1 Dec 2016.
+The ideal candidate would have experience in yeast molecular genetics and/or chromosome biology.
+If you are interested in joining the lab as a postdoctoral researcher then please contact Anne Donaldson, sending your CV and explaining your interest in the research area.

 Anne Donaldson studied Natural Sciences at the University of Cambridge, completed her PhD at the MRC Laboratory of Molecular Biology, then moved as a NATO/SERC postdoctoral fellow to the University of Washington in Seattle.
 Anne established her lab as a Royal Society University Research Fellow at the University of Dundee, and in 2001 Anne was chosen as an EMBO Young Investigator.
 The Donaldson laboratory has been at the University of Aberdeen Institute of Medical Sciences since 2003.
 The lab is funded by Cancer Research UK and the BBSRC.